 Table 1: Studies of the Permanent Income Hypothesis Sorted by Size and Regularity of the Income Change

-The number after each study indicates the equivalent variation associated with the respective experiment.
+Ð equivalent variation associated with the respective experiment.
 The equivalent variation is calculated as described in the text.
 The online appendix provides details on the calculation of the equivalent variation for each paper.
-Mule: Lapers without in DOM Ian to reject the Letinaneur income Lypothesis.